Skip to main content

 A point that surprises a lot of readers when they see it side-by-side.

-• Awakened Academy: every student gets a 1-on-1 personal coaching session with each founder (Michael Mackintosh and Arielle Hecht), plus access to twice-monthly live Satsang and Business Q&A calls.
+• Awakened Academy: every student gets a 1-on-1 personal coaching session with founder Michael Mackintosh, plus access to twice-monthly live Satsang and Business Q&A calls led by both founders Michael Mackintosh and Arielle Hecht.

 • Generic ICF Level 2: typically a monthly group call with rotating teaching faculty; no 1-on-1 with the program's lead.